Alluxio/alluxio/docs/en/overview/Architecture.md

 in the client.
 This section describes the behaviors of different write types as well as the performance implications to the applications.

+If you are writing with write type `MUST_CACHE`, `CACHE_THROUGH` or `ASYNC_THROUGH`, the data will be consistent with the metadata as long as the data isn't erased in Alluxio and that the data isn't modified in the underlying storage system through some other means.
+Writing with `THROUGH`, Alluxio's metadata about the file will be consistent with what is written, but when reading, the data may not be able to be retrieved and is dependent upon the UFS consistency guarantees.

 ### Write to Alluxio only (`MUST_CACHE`)

 With a write type of MUST_CACHE, the Alluxio client only writes to the local